Do you know a woman who is being abused? A legal rights handbook

 In family violence cases, court staff may ask your partner to take part in the Partner Assault Response (PAR) program.

-Court staff may first ask you if you agree to your partner taking part in the program and will consider your response when deciding whether it is suitable.
+The Crown or the Court will first ask you if you agree to your partner taking part in the program.
+And they will consider your response when deciding whether it is suitable.

 Pleading guilty

-Your partner can plead guilty any time after their court case starts.
+Your partner can plead guilty any time after they are charged.

 Sometimes the Crown and your partner’s lawyer negotiate a guilty plea.
 For example, the Crown might agree to a lower sentence if your partner pleads guilty and completes the PAR program.
 Sometimes the Crown prefers this because your partner admits they are guilty without the need for a trial and witnesses.

-The Crown will usually ask you what you think before they make a deal for a guilty plea with your partner.
-But the Crown makes the final decision about what happens.
+The Crown will usually let you know that they want to make a deal for a guilty plea with your partner.
+They may ask you what you think.

 Going to trial